 - Five exhibiting galleries on campus: George Fraser Gallery, Elam Projectspace, Gus Fisher Gallery, Window and West Gallery.

-Submitting your application is an easy to follow process.
+Submitting your application is an easy-to-follow process.
 You are required to complete the University of Auckland’s Application for Admission and provide a portfolio expressing your individuality and showing your current capabilities.
-Please ensure your application is submitted by 1 October 2017.
+Applications are still open.

 Demand a future with options